uhbambi/keketest/SQLMIGRATION-TODO.md

 When a user leaves a DM channel, the channel shall be deleted.
 Same if the last person leaves a group chat.

+socketEvents.reloadUser needs to be changed from name to id

 # rwhois tests

 Error on WHOIS 69.178.112.123 rwhois.gci.net:4321: no rwhois support